reowst/sdk/FAQ.md

 ## What's the biggest improvement Network Next has provided?

-We've seen players with over 1000ms round trip time reduced to 50ms and players with almost 100% packet loss reduced down to zero.
+We've seen players with over 1000ms round trip time reduced to less than 50ms and players with almost 100% packet loss reduced to zero.
 This is not the common case, but these players certainly appreciate it :)

 ## How much does Network Next cost?